vitaminwater/Daryl/README.md

 ```

+The kind of things you'd want to use the logs for:
+- bookmark urls
+- write notes of gotchas you might get into again
+- useful commands
+- something like `TAG: useful_tag`, so you can find them with a `grep -l 'TAP: useful_tag' ~/.daryl/*.txt` (I might add commands for stuff like this once I get more used to it).
+- Or even just a "I was here" to know when was the last time you worked on it.

-and now, when we call `daryl l` to get the last back:
+Back to our note, now when we call `daryl l` to get the last back, we can see our newly created log:

 ```sh